Clarkson, Western Australia: Suburban development

 The Mindarie Pastoral Company leases were sold by John Clarkson in 1952.
-The land subsequently saw no development or settlement until the early 1990s, naturally following the completion of the adjacent Mindarie Marina and subsequent residential dwellings in the area.
-The north-eastern portion of Clarkson around the high school was developed later in 1995.
-The suburb continued to be built throughout the 2000s, with a steadily growing population.
+The land remained undeveloped and largely uninhabited until the early 1990s, following the completion of the nearby Mindarie Marina and the construction of residential dwellings in the area.
+Development of the northeastern portion of Clarkson, around the high school, began later in 1995.
+The suburb continued to expand throughout the 2000s, experiencing steady population growth.

-Outside of Clarkson's main commercial zone in the south-west, the suburb consists mostly of residential, detached bungalow housing with vast amounts of parkland.
-There is a strip of two-storey apartment blocks along Ocean Keys Boulevard, immediately opposite the railway station, and another strip of apartments closer to the shopping centre on Ningaloo Bend.
-The suburb also contains a lot of Keystart homes.
+Outside Clarkson’s main commercial area in the southwest, the suburb is predominantly made up of residential detached bungalows surrounded by extensive parklands.
+A strip of two-storey apartment buildings runs along Ocean Keys Boulevard, directly opposite the railway station, while another row of apartments is located nearer to the shopping center on Ningaloo Bend.
+The suburb also features a significant number of Keystart homes.

 Somerly

 Somerly is a commercial and housing development in south-east Clarkson, principally surrounding the railway station, that was completed in 2008.
-The 1,800-lot community was built on a 162 ha area in a partnership between development company Urban Pacific and the Western Australia Government Department of Housing and Works land development agency Landstart.
+The 1,800-lot community was built on a 162 ha area in a partnership between development company Urban Pacific and the Government of Western Australia's Department of Housing & Works land development agency Landstart.
 The project aimed to provide a community-within-a-community with commercial enterprise, fibre-optic to the home internet, and a landscaping package (totaling at A$8,000) at no extra cost to new home-buyers.

 The development of the Somerly area made Clarkson one of the largest, most densely populated suburbs in Perth's northern corridor, with a population now approaching 12,000.
 It is roughly delineated from the older, established parts of Clarkson by Liberty Drive to the north, Connolly Drive to the west and Polglase Fairway to the south-west.